ferro/ferro/README.md

 * options: CoffeeKup template of the extension's options page
 * options-backbone: the Backbone.js application that `options` loads

+# TODO

+* show entered capital letters
+* have < 5 suggestions if < 5 have a positive score

 # Credits

  - Nicholas Jitkoff and the Quicksilver development community for [Quicksilver](http://qsapp.com/), which inspired Ferro.